River Marströmmen

 The water system is also home to around 15 species of fish and is particularly important as a spawning and nursery area for trout, whitefish and lamprey.

 The project will improve the ecological status of the river by removing two migration barriers and restoring habitats along a stretch of about three kilometers.
-A shallow lake and wetlands will be restored.
-In the estuary, reeds will be cleared and three artificial reefs will be built.
+A shallow lake and wetlands that were previously drained will be restored.
+In the estuary, reeds will be cleared and artificial reefs built.

 Impacts and ecological status